bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image135.png){width="6.5in"
 height="2.7805555555555554in"}

-Let\'s replace the grid template rows property in the code with grid auto rows.
+Let&apos;s replace the grid template rows property in the code with grid auto rows.
 All the rows are now auto-resized to 100 pixels.

-Now let\'s examine some of the functions that can make configuring the layout easier.
+Now let&apos;s examine some of the functions that can make configuring the layout easier.

 ![](images2/media/image136.png){width="6.5in"